Table of Contents

 Worldwide distribution of tuberculosis

 Tuberculosis is found worldwide and is one of the most frequently encountered infectious diseases along with AIDS and malaria.
-According to the Robert Koch Institute (RKI), one-third of the world population is infected with Mycobacterium tuberculosis, and during their lifetime, 5% to 10 % develop tuberculosis disease that requires treatment.
+According to the Robert Koch Institute (RKI), 1/3rd of the world population is infected with Mycobacterium tuberculosis, and during their lifetime, 5% to 10 % develop tuberculosis disease that requires treatment.
 Worldwide, tuberculosis is the bacterial infectious disease that most frequently leads to death even though it is treatable.
 Tuberculosis is the leading cause of death in patients with HIV.

 Most individuals who are infected with Mycobacterium tuberculosis live in Africa, Southeast Asia, and the Western Pacific region.